Straightheads

-Straightheads is a 2007 British revenge/thriller film (titled Closure in the US), featuring brutal sexual violence, which follows a couple who seek revenge against a group of men.
+Straightheads (titled Closure in the United States) is a 2007 British revenge/thriller film, featuring brutal sexual violence, which follows a couple who seek revenge against a group of men.
 It was written and directed by Dan Reed, who made his directorial debut, and features Gillian Anderson and Danny Dyer.

 The film went straight-to-video in the United States on 18 September 2007.